Syndrome decoding by quantum approximate optimization: Introduction

+The decision problem associated with the syndrome decoding problem in Definition~\ref{def:classical_decoding} is one of the NP-complete problems, which represent the most challenging NP problems, meaning that if solutions for some NP-complete problem could be quickly found, then solutions for any other NP problem could be rapidly determined as well.
+This is because both the problems {\it three-dimensional matching} (3D-Matching) and {\it finding the maximum cut} (Max-Cut), known as NP-complete, can be effectively reduced to a decoding problem \cite{BMVT78,BB89}.
+Since any interesting NP-hard combinatorial problem can be reduced to a syndrome decoding problem, we focus on solving this syndrome decoding problem using QAOA in this paper.

+A generator matrix of a linear code is orthogonal to its parity-check matrix, providing an alternative formulation of the decoding problem in terms of the generator matrix as well \cite{MS77}.
+We will study the QAOA formulation of the decoding problem using either a parity-check matrix or a generator matrix.

-There is also a related channel decoding problem: find a vector in the rowspace of a generator matrix that is closest to a given vector.
-It has been studied by Bruck and Blaum~\cite{BB89} that an error-correcting code can be described by an energy function, with the peaks of the topography being the codewords.
-The decoding of a corrupted word is then equivalent to looking for the closest peak in the energy function.
-Previously, Matsumine, Koike-Akino, and Wang studied this channel decoding by QAOA \cite{MKAW19}.
-(We emphasize that their cost Hamiltonian is basically the energy function defined by Bruck and Blaum~\cite{BB89}.)
-The results in \cite{MKAW19} suggested that the cost Hamiltonian defined by a low-density generator matrix (LDGM) is more suitable for the level-1 QAOA.
-A vector of high weight leads to an interaction between many qubits and thus a sparse matrix is desired.
+Bruck and Blaum have shown that an error-correcting code can be described by an energy function, where the codewords are represented by peaks in the topography of this function \cite{BB89}. {A codeword-based decoding problem involves finding a vector in the code that is closest to a given corrupted codeword.} Then decoding a corrupted codeword becomes equivalent to identifying the closest peak in the energy function.
+Recently, Matsumine, Koike-Akino, and Wang explored the application of QAOA to address this channel decoding problem \cite{MKAW19}.
+Notably, they used a reward Hamiltonian that closely resembles the energy function introduced by Bruck and Blaum \cite{BB89}.
+The findings in \cite{MKAW19} suggested that reward Hamiltonians based on low-density generator matrices are particularly suitable for the level-1 QAOA.
+When a vector has high weight, it leads to interactions between multiple qubits in the quantum system, making a sparse matrix desirable to manage these interactions more efficiently.

+When dealing with a classical block code and given a sparse generator (or parity-check) matrix, it is usually challenging to find a corresponding parity-check (or generator) matrix that maintains the sparsity property.
+(This is possible for small codes as we will showcase in the numerical results.)
+As a result, we will create reward Hamiltonians based on the given generator or parity-check matrices for decoding.

-On the other hand, linear codes defined by low-density parity-check (LDPC) matrices are capacity-approaching codes~\cite{Gal63}.
-Specifically, there exist good LDPC codes with row and column overlaps no larger than one~\cite{KLF01}.
-They have efficient decoders and are popular in applications.
-However, the generator matrix of an LDPC code is usually not sparse.
-Consequently, a parity-check based decoder is necessary.
+On the other hand, linear codes defined by low-density parity-check (LDPC) matrices are known as capacity-approaching codes \cite{Gal63}.
+These LDPC codes can be efficiently decoded and are widely used in various applications.
+However, the generator matrix of an LDPC code is typically not sparse.
+As a result, a parity-check based decoder becomes necessary for LDPC codes.